jbaylina/syncorm/README.md

 In the same way, you can also write to the database in a short transaction.
 You just edit the objects and the library will take care of writing every thing to the database in a transactional maner.

-The process to write to the databese is the next:

-1.- Start a transaction.
-2.- Write directly to the objects that you want to modify.
-3.- Commit the transaction.

-The start transaction is an asyncronous method that just guaranty that no one else is in a transaction.
-When you are in a transaction, you can Create new objects, modify the objects or delete objects in the javascript way.

-When you are finish, you just call the commit() method.
-This asyncronous method, starts a database transaction (START TRANSACTION), does all the INSERTs/UPDATEs/DELETEs to the database necessary to apply all the changes made in in the momory objects to the database, and finally runs a database COMMIT.
-After that, a promise is resolved (or a callback is called).

-In the middle of a transaction, you can also call a rollback(), and the Objects returns the data to the original state when you started the transaction.

 TUTORIAL
 ---------

+## Create an example database

-Imagine a database called peoplesheight with two tables: persons and measures.
+Imagine an example database with two tables: persons and measures.
 The idea is to collect people's heigth at different moments of his live in order to construct the growth curves.
 Each person has many measures taked at diferent moment of his live.
 The definition of the tables could be:

 	CREATE TABLE `measures` (
 	  `idmeasure` int(11) NOT NULL,